THE PROGRAM

 What is the cost to participate at BIYSC?

-Participants are responsible for seeking financial assistance to support their attendance.
-Catalunya La Pedrera Foundation will consider providing scholarships for selected students based in Catalonia with difficulties to meet the cost of tuition.
-Please contact us if this is your situation.
+Catalunya La Pedrera Foundation will consider providing scholarships for selected local students based in Catalonia with difficulties meeting the cost of tuition.

 What are the requirements to attend BIYSC?